Judopay/JudoKitObjC/README.md

 #### 2. Setup

+Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.

-You can set your token and secret here when initializing the session:
+You need to set your token and secret when initializing JudoKitObjC:

 ```objc
 // initialize the SDK by setting it up with a token and a secret
 self.judoKitSession = [[JudoKit alloc] initWithToken:token secret:secret];
 ```

-To instruct the SDK to communicate with the Sandbox, include the following lines in the ViewController where the payment should be initiated:
+To instruct the SDK to communicate with the Sandbox environment, include the following lines in the ViewController where the payment should be initiated:

 ```objc
 // setting the SDK to Sandbox Mode - once this is set, the SDK wil stay in Sandbox mode until the process is killed